claudiaalvgar/ComptonScanner/NewComptonScanner/README.md

 actually clears the MCU RAM.

-The small encoder drift observed after a red-button press (~1500 usteps) comes from the encoder interface losing its supply: when motor power returns the encoder may not resume at exactly the same count, and the sled can move fractionally when holding current drops to zero.
+The small encoder drift observed after a red-button press (~1500 usteps) comes from the closed-loop disable/enable cycle: the safety init disables CL and zeros currents, then `startup!` disables and re-enables CL again.
+Each time CL is disabled the motor is no longer actively held at its target position and the sled can move slightly under gravity or mechanical play before CL is restored.

 **Consequence: unplugging USB after the red button is equivalent to a full unplug.**
 If the USB cable is disconnected while the motor supply is also off (i.e. after